lawrennd/old_talks/_ml/includes/probability-nigerian-nmis.md

 \include{_ml/includes/nigerian-nmis-data.md}

-\notes{Let's use the sum rule to compute the approximate probability that a film from the movie body count website has over 40 deaths.}
+\notes{Let's use the sum rule to compute the estimate the probability that a facility has more than two nurses.}

 \code{large = (data.num_nurses_fulltime>2).sum()  # number of positive outcomes (in sum True counts as 1, False counts as 0)
 total_facilities = data.num_nurses_fulltime.count()